 Is it even winter without a slew of slow cooker chicken recipes?

-From chilis and soups to pasta and casseroles, my trusty Crockpot always gets quite the workout during this season.
+From chilis and soups to pasta and slow cooker casseroles, my trusty Crockpot gets quite the workout during this season.

-Slow cooker recipes are wonderfully simple, and you won’t need to do too much preparation, which I love.
+Slow cooker meals are wonderfully simple, and you don’t usually need to do too much preparation, which I love.

-Well, this list of 30 sensational slow cooker chicken recipes will knock your socks off.
+Well, this list of 30 sensational slow cooker chicken dinners is here to change all that!

 This simple recipe is all you’ll need for those nights you’re craving takeout.